mrkkrp/mrkkrp.github.io/posts/the-identicon-package.md

 * `gradientTRBL` — the same, but with top right and bottom left corners

-* `gradientXY` — one color is on edges and another one in the middle
+* `gradientXY` — one color is on edges and another in the middle

 We can try them, let's “mute” all layers but one: